phillips321/adaudit/README.md

   * Get-AuthenticationPoliciesAndSilos
 * Check for insecure DNS zones
   * Get-DNSZoneInsecure
+* Check for newly created users and groups
+  * Get-RecentChanges

 ## Runtime Args
 The following switches can be used in combination